Used Car: 2011 BMW X3 Review

 Inside, reviewers generally liked the redesigned X3’s design and material quality.
 While most reviewers also appreciated the increase in back-seat space, some still noted a lack of legroom.
 Maximum cargo capacity is 55.6 cubic feet, which is a little low for the class.
 Standard features include leatherette seat upholstery, automatic climate control, Bluetooth and BMW’s iDrive infotainment interface.
 Available features include leather upholstery, navigation, a power liftgate, a panoramic sunroof, a rearview camera and parking sensors.
 An adjustable suspension that optimizes the suspension’s handling and comfort settings is also available.

 If you’re looking for a 2011 compact SUV with great performance, you may also like 2011 Infiniti EX.
 Critics loved its powerful engine, which they said has no problem moving the EX with authority.
 Keep in mind that its cargo capacity is even less than the X3’s, so those looking for more hauling ability should look elsewhere.

 Another vehicle you may like is the 2011 Cadillac SRX.
 It doesn’t have the sport-sedan reflexes the X3 does, but it can carry more cargo, and critics said it has a smooth, comfortable ride.
-The SRX’s fuel economy isn’t as good as the X3’s, though the SRX has a slightly higher reliability rating.
+The SRX’s fuel economy isn’t as good as the X3’s, however.